Skip to main content

 After the Inspector’s report was received, a legal challenge was submitted by a third party organisation called Rights Community Action.
 The challenge focused on the conclusions reached by the Inspector in relation to the soundness of AAP Policy 2 – Net Zero Carbon Development.

 The case was heard in the High Court in November 2023 and the written judgement was handed down on 20 February 2024.
-A subsequent agreed draft order dated 4 March 2024 confirms that the Inspector’s report and proposed Main Modifications are quashed insofar as they relate to Policy 2.
+A subsequent agreed draft order dated 4 March 2024 confirmed that the Inspector’s report and proposed Main Modifications are quashed insofar as they relate to Policy 2.

 The written judgement and agreed draft order are available to download below.